Problems

 Emotional Weight

-Research shows that 70% of children hide while defecating before toilet training completion—suggesting embarrassment and desire for privacy around a vulnerable act.
+Toddlers may perceive bowel movements as losing part of themselves.
+70% of children hide while defecating before toilet training — suggesting embarrassment and desire for privacy.

-Common Poop-Related Problems
+Poop-Related Problems

 Stool Toileting Refusal